-St Mark’s Church – a place to worship in Florence, Italy
+St Mark’s Church – a place to worship in Florence

 As Christians, ‘worship’ is our entire lives orientated to God.
 ‘Places’ of worship and the services of worship conducted in them, are therefore a visible sign and witness to that relationship which we all share in Christ and through which we are nourished and come close to Him in Word, Sacrament and fellowship with other Christians.

-The historical foundation of St Mark’s Florence in 1877 was a consequence of the Catholic Revival in the Church of England and also, to some extent, a result of the modernisation of Florence that followed its time as the capital of the emergent new Kingdom of Italy.
-St Mark’s was not the first Church of England Chaplaincy in Florence, but it benefitted from the more open and inclusive attitudes that this time brought to the City – in its recognition of the spiritual needs of so many people of other nations enjoying its hospitality – and is perhaps a factor that has not been given due weight.
+The founding of St Mark’s Florence in 1877 was a consequence of the Catholic revival in the Church of England.
+It was also, to some extent, a result of the modernisation of Florence following its time as the capital of the emergent new Kingdom of Italy.
+St Mark’s was not the first Church of England chaplaincy in Florence, but it benefited from the more open and inclusive attitudes that this time brought to the city and thus recognised the spiritual needs of people from other nations enjoying its hospitality.

-Today, we minister to all English-speakers living, working or travelling through Tuscany and Emilia Romagna, and the vast majority of our services are conducted in the English language.
-This is true for St Peter’s Siena and for the congregation in Holy Cross, Bologna, though each of these churches has its own unique story and represents a wide cross-section of Anglican faith and practice.
+Today, we minister to all English speakers living, working or travelling through Tuscany and Emilia-Romagna.
+The vast majority of our services are conducted in the English language.

-Throughout the Chaplaincy and throughout a normal week, we seek to provide a wide range of worship styles to suit the needs of most visitors.
-These range from Prayer Book services, (Holy Communion and Choral Evensong), to modern Anglican Rites in Common Worship and contemporary informal praise.
+Throughout the Chaplaincy in a normal week, we provide a wide range of worship styles to suit the needs of most visitors.
+These range from Prayer Book services (Holy Communion, Choral Matins and Choral Evensong), to modern Anglican Rites in Common Worship.

-Whatever your tradition (indeed, church denomination), we hope that you will feel at home in our worshipping life across the Chaplaincy and through it, receive the Grace and love of God.
+Whatever your tradition (or church denomination), we hope that you will feel at home in our life of worship across the Chaplaincy and through it, receive the grace and love of God.

 Principal Sunday Worship